I2A4CCC/APIS/README.md

 # Setting up
 *Open Ai Account*
-- Create an OpenAi account to access an API Key for using GRi- 3.
+- Create an OpenAi account to access an API Key for using GPT-3.
 An API key is an access code we receive to use / access a certain API.

 # Beginning the Project
 - At the core of this project, all we'll be doing is sending data with instructions to a server owned by OpenAi, then receiving a response back from that and displaying it.